All about our disc brakes

 At BBB cycling we got four types of pads:

 Brakepads with an organic compound.
 Suited for normal use on a mountainbike or trekking bike.
 Durable, economical and free of noise.

 High end brakepads with an organic compound.
 These brakepads perform best in dry conditions and give the best stopping power, which makes them ideally suited for competitive XC-use.
 Easy installation due to the sloping bottom.

 Our copper-backed brakepads feature a sintered compound braking surface.
 Which is able to handle longer periods of braking in both dry and wet conditions and are therefore more suitable for highspeed and downhill applications.

-When the disc brake rotor of your bike is worn out, it is time to replace it. .
-You will mention a decline in prestige of the rotor but can check this as well with the wear-out indicators on the rotor..
+When the disc brake rotor of your bike is worn out, it is time to replace it.
+You will notice a decline in performance of the rotor but you can check this as well with the wear-out indicators on the rotor.
 Normally a rotor should be replaced when the difference between a used and unused part is 2 to 4 tenths of a millimeter.
 On BBB rotors you’ll find black spots (wear-out indicators) that tell you when to replace the disc.

 Another reason to replace your rotor is when the rotor is bent or damaged.
 When it’s bent you will hear a rhythmic noise when you ride you bike.
 Sometimes it’s also possible to see a deviation as the rotor passes the brake caliper.
-Re-bending is possible in some cases but replacing is most of the times your best option.
+Re-bending is possible in some cases but replacing is mostly your best option.